claussian/Li-Scraper/README.md

 The field `certification` contains up to 3 sub-parameters: Certificate (Bachelors/Masters etc.), Domain (Biology/Computer Science etc.) and Merit (First Class Honours/ 4.0 GPA etc.).
 These sub-parameters are delimited by triple colon `:::`.

 ## Troubleshooting
 The scraper works by emulating actual browser interactions, so often times it will fail if the browser has not updated to the correct state and does not contain the HTML elements being looked for.
 In particular, if the comment `Finding next icon...` is being repeated multiple times in Terminal, the driver is attempting to scroll down to the bottom of the page but the browser is not responding for some reason.
 In this situation, it suffices to manually scroll down the page to help the driver along.
 Otherwise, if the scraper crashes, it does not hurt to restart the execution.
-The file `dataKey.json` will ensure that the browser will pick up where it left off.
+You can specify the page to start using `self.completedPages`, and the file `dataKey.json` will ensure that the scraper will pick up where it left off.

 ## Helper files
 ### keyset.json